Local Food Champions

 Contact the Local Food Coordinators by emailing email@example.com.
 In your email, please include some information about yourself and your interest in working with local food at UBCO.
 From there, the Local Food Coordinators will connect you with something that aligns with your needs, whether that be working on a team with other students on a local food project or campaign, or working directly alongside the Local Food Coordinators, planning, hosting, and promoting local food events and activities.

-Located in the University Centre Building the Food Hub is UBCO’s new space for all things related to food!
-The Food Hub is a space where all community members can obtain adequate, accessible, nutritious and culturally appropriate food in a just and ecologically sound manner.
-Starting October 27th, come check out the Food Hub any day of the week from (insert hours of operation) and come visit the Local Food Coordinators on Tuesdays and Thursdays from 9-12!
+Located in the University Centre Building in Picnic, the Wellness Hub is UBCO’s new space for all things related to food!
+The Wellness Hub is a space where all community members can obtain adequate, accessible, nutritious and culturally appropriate food in a just and ecologically sound manner.

 My name is Grace Kyle and I am in my 5th year of Earth and Environmental Science at UBCO.
 I grew up in Portland, Oregon, but spent lots of time visiting family across Canada.
 I am passionate about sustainable development, food systems, and geography.
 I have been working as the Local Food Coordinator since May 2021 and my position ends once I graduate in April 2022.
 My favorite activities to do in my free time are snowboarding, painting, swimming, and biking.